microsoft/cloudsqlworkshop/cloudsqlworkshop/04_Optimize_SQL_AzureVM/readme.md

     Learn more at https://learn.microsoft.com/en-us/azure/defender-for-cloud/defender-for-sql-usage

-## Exercise 4.3 - Advanced Exercise with Premium SSD v2 disks
+## Exercise 4.3 - Bonus Exercise with Premium SSD v2 disks

 Using the following documentation https://learn.microsoft.com/en-us/azure/virtual-machines/disks-types#premium-ssd-v2-performance determine how you could use a Premium SSD v2 disk for storage for database files to save cost and minimize the needed size of the managed disks.
 You will also need the pricing chart at https://azure.microsoft.com/en-us/pricing/details/managed-disks/.